 The Texas Coastal Prairie (TCP) within the Western Gulf coastal grasslands is an ideal system for evaluating the effect of hydrologic climate change on ecological communities.
 It is located within the Western Gulf coastal grasslands which are a subtropical ecotone that spans Louisiana, Texas, and northern Mexico’s coastal areas.
 The system encompasses the sharpest non-montane precipitation gradient in the continental United States.
 The climate becomes more arid as you move west, with gradual change for much of the coast and a region of rapid change located in southern Texas.
-In this region the annual rainfall changes from 55cm•yr-1 (semi-arid) to 135 cm•yr-1 (sub-humid) over a 300 km gradient, but there are minimal changes in elevation, air temperature, underlying geology, and human land use (Table 1).
+In this region the annual rainfall changes from 55cm•yr-1 (semi-arid) to 135 cm•yr-1 (sub-humid) over a 300 km gradient, but there are minimal changes in elevation, air temperature, underlying geology, and human land use.
 The region is characterized by gently rolling landscapes (slopes < 5%), afisol soils, streams with forested riparian zones, and a widespread conversion of grasslands to the agricultural production of cattle, cotton, corn, and soy products (Chapman 2018).
 As conditions become wetter, there is an observable ecological shift from mesquite groves in the semi-arid West to live oak and pecan forests towards the East.
 The TCP is an ideal study region for isolating precipitation influences on natural ecosystem processes because of the minimal impact of covarying predictors that typify climate gradient research.

 Despite the intrinsic value of this region as a candidate for climate gradient research, there is limited prior biological sampling by governmental agencies of running waters in the TCP.
 To address this need, we conducted the first dedicated survey of streams across the climate gradient.
-We applied rapid bioassessment protocols to 10 USGS-gauged (U.S. Geological Survey), wadeable streams for quantification of fish, benthic macroinvertebrates, and environmental variables.
-Our objectives were to: 1) Identify patterns in the diversity and composition of fish and macroinvertebrates communities that correspond to changes in precipitation, and 2) identify environmental predictors that mediate the effects of climate on community processes.
-We expected that annual precipitation would be positively correlated with community diversity because humid precipitation regimes are expected to create more stable environmental conditions by creating habitat heterogeneity and predictable flow regimes which promote the development of greater biodiversity (Boulton et al. 1992; Bunn and Arthington 2002).
+We applied rapid bioassessment protocols to 10 USGS-gauged (U.S. Geological Survey), wadeable streams for characterization of fish, benthic macroinvertebrates, and quantification of environmental variables.
+Our objectives were to: 1) Isolate and clarify the effects of annual precipitation on patterns in the diversity and composition of fish and macroinvertebrates communities, and 2) Specify the hydrologic and water quality predictors that mediate the effects of precipitation on community assembly.
+We expected that annual precipitation would be positively correlated with community diversity because humid precipitation regimes are expected to create more stable environmental conditions by creating predictable flow regimes which promote the development of greater biodiversity (Boulton et al. 1992; Bunn and Arthington 2002).
 We further expected that evapotranspiration by riparian vegetation would increase solute concentrations in semi-arid streams, particularly during base flows (Tabacchi et al. 2000; Lupon et al. 2016), creating environmental filters that limit recruitment of sensitive fish and macroinvertebrates (hereafter referred to as invertebrates).

 Methods